CM4all/beng-proxy/doc/translation.rst

 - ``PARALLELISM``: a 16 bit integer specifying the maximum number of parallel child processes of this kind (FastCGI, WAS, Multi-WAS, LHTTP)

+- ``DISPOSABLE``: Mark the child process as "disposable", which may give it a very short idle timeout (or none at all).
+To be used for processes that will likely only be used once.

 - ``NON_BLOCKING``: If present, make the socket passed to a child process non-blocking (LHTTP only currently).
 This is needed by NodeJS 0.12.